stephsorandom/DataStructuresAlgos/week1hw.md

 }
 ```

-- Time Complexity: O(n) ... ??
-O(n^2)
+- Time Complexity: O(n^2)
+  - Quadratic TC because you perform nested loops with the forEach and if statement.
-- Space Complexity:
+- Space Complexity: O(n)
-  -O(n) + O(logn) --> O(n).
-Linear TC because you loop through the array and forEach element if it passes the parameter, you push to new array.
-So you can skip elements depending if they pass the requirements or not.
+  - SP is linear, because you return an array.

 ### Problem 10